-Very.
+Somewhat.
 We strive for historical accuracy where possible.
-However, starting in 1941 the fate of Asia is in your hands, so any deviation from history is not only possible but even likely.
+However, starting in 322 BC the fate of the Macedonian empire is in your hands, so any deviation from history is not only possible but even likely.
 The results of your decisions will be decided by an algorithm so if you play it smart, everyone has an equal chance at winning.

 Contrary to standard MUNs, you will not be a delegate of a country to the UN.
-Instead, only you will an officer of a general related to the Pacific War will be represented.
-Your role will be assigned to you, though it always possible to state your preference for a country.
-See Cabinets for the options.
+Instead, only you will an officer of a general related to the War of Diadochi.
+Your role will be assigned to you, though it always possible to state your preference for a general.
+See Generals for the options.

 No specific knowledge is required.
-We will provide each participant with a booklet with background information on the geopolitical situation as well as the current situation in their country.
+We will provide each participant with a booklet with background information on the geopolitical situation as well as the current situation of their general's territory.
 We encourage everyone to do more research on their own, as information is power and might always come in handy.

-We do require you to do a small background check on the character you are assigned, but this is for your benefit so you know what you’re supposed to achieve over the weekend.
+We do require you to do a small background check on the general you are assigned, but this is for your benefit so you know what you’re supposed to achieve over the weekend.
 This isn't necessarry, but will aid you in twisting the path of history in your advantage.

 Oops, sorry!
 Feel free to e-mail us at firstname.lastname@example.org.
 Please make sure your question isn’t answered on the website before sending us a message, considering the large volume of e-mails we receive on a daily basis.

-During the event you will initially be assigned a hisotrical character and the "cabinet" of a major power in East-Asia in 1941.
-You can provide your cabinet preference in the sign up form.
+During the event you will initially be assigned to a historical character in Macedonia in 322 BC.
+You can provide your general preference in the sign up form.
 The options are as follows: